 Looking from an outsider’s perspective, Bali seems like a far-flung destination that’s all about white sand beaches, surfing spots, and yoga retreats.
 Right?
 Wrong!
 Having recently visited Bali ourselves, we found something we didn’t expect: a flourishing motorcycle culture that’s as vibrant and diverse as it is back in North America or Europe.
 PANDO MOTO felt right at home, having discovered Bali’s amazing motorcycle roads, jaw-dropping scenery, and an incredible custom bike scene.
 During the trip, we connected with Malamadre Motorcycles, a custom motorcycle builder designing unique, one-off machines blending function and style so seamlessly we just had to know more.

-I had no idea that there was such a robust custom culture here in Indonesia, and Asia in general.
-The motorcycle traditions here are deep, the locals are very much into bikes.
-Indonesians love customizing everything – bikes, cars, houses, everything has to have a personalized touch here.
+I had no idea that there was such a robust custom culture here in Indonesia and Asia in general.
+The motorcycle traditions here are profound.
+The locals are very much into bikes.
+Indonesians love customizing everything – bikes, cars, houses.
+Everything has to have a personalized touch here.
 Motorcycles, especially the smaller ones, are tremendously popular here, so people buy them and customize them.
-There’s also a large community of expats and travelers from Western countries that live here and love riding motorcycles.
+There’s also a large community of expats- and travelers from Western countries that live here and love riding motorcycles.

 So when I saw the scene here, plus the beautiful landscapes, the amazing weather, the phenomenal views – it all just drew me here, and I built my first bike.
-Back then, I wasn’t thinking of going into business with custom builds, but one day, I saw a guy outside a shop ogling my bike.
+Back then, I wasn’t thinking of going into business with custom builds, but I saw a guy outside a shop ogling my bike one day.
 He asked me where he could get a custom motorcycle like that, too, so I built one for him, and Malamadre sort of took off from that”, Dirk told us.

-Most of his customers in Bali are expats and travellers who want something more than a scooter to explore the island.
+Most of his customers in Bali are ex-pats and travelers who want something more than a scooter to explore the island.
 For Dirk, however, it’s all about blending art and function.

 When Dirk isn’t working on creating yet another two-wheeled masterpiece, he’s always up for a chat or collaboration with other moto-minded entrepreneurs, including PANDO MOTO.
 “I met you guys through a mutual friend, Brad Longworth, who’s a photographer and was shooting here in Bali.
 Marius visited our shop one day and got a bike, and we started talking.
 I believe I modeled for some of the PANDO photoshoots, haha!
-I love PANDO MOTO gear – although here in Bali, it’s hot year-round and most people just ride in jeans and T-Shirts, I think safety is very important and I appreciate that PANDO gear is both very high quality and also looks great.
-I think it goes well with our bikes – the style, the attitude, it’s all there.
-Everyone has a history, everyone has their big “why” of what they do, and it’s always cool to meet entrepreneurs who are creating something unique and exchange ideas”.
+I love PANDO MOTO ge